SirManfred/auto-cropper/README.md

 ## Command Line Arguments

+- `individual`: Crop each image independently to its own minimum size
-- `--uniform`: Make all output images the same size based on the largest content found in any image
+- `uniform`: Make all output images the same size based on the largest content found in any image
-- `--uniform --nonpow2`: Disable power-of-two constraint for closest possible crop
+- `uniform --exact`: Use exact dimensions without rounding to power-of-two

 ## Example

-Default mode:
+Individual mode:
 - Input1: sprite1.png (512x256 with content only using 196x111 pixels)
 - Output1: cropped/sprite1.png (256x128 with centered content)
 - Input2: sprite2.png (512x256 with content only using 434x115 pixels)